-To be eligible for ADAP, individuals must:
+To be eligible for HMAP, individuals must:

-- be HIV positive.
+- be HIV positive,

-- reside in North Carolina.
+- reside in North Carolina,

-All ADAP applications are processed by Purchase of Medical Care Services (POMCS).
+All HMAP applications are processed by Purchase of Medical Care Services (POMCS).
 POMCS determines eligibility and authorizes services for programs administered through the North Carolina Department of Health and Human Services’ Division of Public Health.
 Applications must be submitted by an Interviewer, not the applicant.
 The Interviewer may be the applicant’s HIV case manager, social worker, clinician, or anyone else working in an official capacity on the applicant’s behalf.
-An individual who wants to apply for ADAP should contact their clinician, their HIV case manager, one of NC’s HIV Regional Networks, a local health department, an AIDS Service Organization or the ADAP Office.
+An individual who wants to apply for HMAP should contact their clinician, their HIV case manager, one of NC’s HIV Regional Networks, a local health department, an AIDS Service Organization or the HMAP Office.

 Contact the HMAP Client Helpline (1-877-466-2232 in-state or 919-733-9161 out-of-state) for more information.
 Also, see HMAP Program Manual.